Validator client configuration for Lido

 - Open the configuration file

-- Set link to proper services.
+sudo /usr/local/bin/staking.sh init - Set link to proper service.
 It should be as follow:

 - Open the configuration file